Skip to content

 Why Regular Maintenance Matters

 Industrial inspection endoscopes — including rigid borescopes, flexible fiberscopes, and video borescopes — are precision optical instruments that operate in demanding environments.
-Exposure to oil, metal debris, moisture, and mechanical stress can degrade performance over time.
 A consistent maintenance routine protects your investment, extends the service life of the probe, and ensures image quality remains sharp when it matters most.

 Daily Cleaning Routine